AndrewVanAuken/EEE4775-HW1/README.md

 ### 2024 CrowdStrike Software Update Failure

 The 2024 CrowdStrike software update failure was a major incident that caused global disruptions across transportation, healthcare, banking, and communication systems.
 A faulty CrowdStrike update caused millions of Windows systems to crash and become unavailable, resulting in widespread service outages.
 Airlines were forced to ground flights, hospitals lost access to critical computer systems, and financial institutions experienced service interruptions around the world.
 The outage demonstrated how a single software failure can quickly affect many organizations that rely on the same technology infrastructure.
 Recovery efforts took significant time because affected systems could not start normally and required manual intervention in many cases.
-From a real-time systems perspective, failure occurred in critical low-level software that prevented systems from reaching a stable operating state.
+From a real-time systems perspective, the failure occurred in critical low-level software that prevented systems from reaching a stable operating state.
 Because the failure occurred at such a fundamental level, normal services and recovery processes could not operate as intended.
 The incident highlights the importance of extensive testing, fault tolerance, and recovery planning for software deployed on critical systems.
 It also demonstrates how failures in foundational software can rapidly propagate across large, interconnected networks and impact millions of users worldwide.

 ### Citation